What is an enterprise application? Examples & benefits

 Several examples of enterprise applications are available.

-So, we’ve compiled a list of the top 7 types of this tool:
+So, we’ve compiled a list of the top 7 types of these tools:

 1. Human resource management (HRM)